 The student’s parents/carers should ensure instructions in these plans are updated as circumstances or health requirements change.

 It is important to establish a culture of inclusion and to support young people with diabetes so they can participate fully and safely at school.

-Young people with diabetes can be worried about and even avoid managing their diabetes in school because of a concern about being different.
+Young people with diabetes can be worried about and even avoid managing their diabetes at school.
 This can lead to medical complications, poor concentration and focus as well as problems such as social isolation, absenteeism, anxiety or depression.

 Open communication between the school and parents/carers and students is key to ensuring optimal diabetes management and student engagement, as well as ensuring there is clarity and shared understanding in relation to roles and responsibilities for everyone involved in the student’s care.